Also Known as

 • It is an important ingredient in Worcestershire sauce.

 • Tamarind pulp combined with jaggery and cumin seeds results in a tasty chutney that goes well with snacks like samosas and pakodas.

 • Tamarind pulp can be combined with roasted urad dal and coconut or sautéed veggies like ridge gourd, and tempered with mustard and asafoetida, to make tasty south Indian style chutney.
 This chutney, often called thogayal, can be relished mixed with steaming hot rice and ghee or til oil.
 It can also be served along with idlis and dosas.

 • Tamarind pulp is also used in the preparation of many Thai dishes.

 How to Store

-· Tamarind is a rich source of vitamins, fiber, potassium, magnesium and other nutrients necessary for good health.
+• Tamarind is a rich source of vitamins, fibre, potassium, magnesium and other nutrients necessary for good health.

-· Tamarind is a good source of antioxidants that fight against cancer and also contains carotenes, vitamin C, flavonoids and the B-vitamins
+• Tamarind is a good source of antioxidants that fight against cancer and also contains carotenes, vitamin C, flavonoids and B-vitamins.

-· Pulp of the fruit is useful remedy for vomiting, flatulence, constipation and indigestion.
+• Tamarind pulp is a useful remedy for vomiting, flatulence, constipation and indigestion.

 • Tamarind pulp can also help improve appetite.